 CS: Understanding.
 Understanding what this means for Britain as a country, what this means for Scotland.
 Where are the opportunities in the future?
 There’s been a lot of hype around it, and we want to see if its really matching up to the hype.

-We’ll be producing academic research, which feeds into gaining a non-biased understanding of the issues and trying to construct a dialogue between the key parties.
-We are also trying to create public exposure, so trying to provide another avenue for explaining what this is and engaging with it, but not in a theoretical way.
+We are trying to create public exposure, so trying to provide another avenue for explaining what this is and engaging with it, but not in a theoretical way.
 There’s a difference between sitting down and talking about these things from St Andrews, and actually going there and looking at these things.
 People can get engaged in different ways.

 TS: What preparation are you doing to organise the plans and funding you will need?

 CS: You can divide [the project] into three parts.
 In Europe, we’re centering most of what we’re doing around various ports and Entrepôts, which are intermodal hubs.
 We’re looking at key financial and economic centres, so we’re going to be going, for example, to Moscow.
 The second part will see us going through Turkey, Iran, Azerbaijan, Georgia and Armenia, though we’ll have to see about Armenia because of the geopolitical situation.
 They’ve been building some great railroads there, and they’re doing new construction on the port on the Caspian Sea, which they’re hoping to connect-up with Kazakhstan and Turkmenistan.
-There’s been railway construction from Tehran to Mashhad, which they’re hoping to link up with the railway lines in Central Asia.
+Whilst we are mainly visiting historic Silk Road sites in Iran we would love to be able to see the Tehran to Mashhad, which they’re hoping to link up with the railway lines in Central Asia.
 You’ve got the main route, the Trans-Siberian railway, and they’re trying to construct another coherent route which goes along the bottom.
 So that’s something they’re looking at and trying to develop.
 Finally, we’ve got the third part, which is in China, looking at some of the manufacturing hubs and districts in, for example, Yiwu, which is a town in Eastern China the biggest manufacturer of small goods in the world.

 We’re still in our very early stages.
 In terms of projections, we’ve got ideas, but we still don’t have anything confirmed.
-But, we’re pretty confident we can get things sorted, may that be through partnerships with the universities, through academic institutions, or through, potentially, business interest.
-For example, if you’ve got a business which is operating in these regions, if you’re producing and providing up-to-date research for them then you’ve got potential there, and that’s something we’re looking into at the moment.
-That’s what I did for the previous cycle, and we were successful there.
+But, we’re pretty confident we can get things sorted, may that be through partnerships with the universities, through academic institutions, or through, potentially, business interests.

 We’ve got a very comprehensive schedule of where we’ll be staying every single night.
 Where it is possible to stay in basic accommodation, we will.
 In terms of places, where we have contacts and links to, we’ll stay there.
 Or sometimes we’ll be camping, or sleeping in the back of the car, because if you’re in the middle of Kazakhstan there’s not much there!